Tips for Men

 If you have over plucked the best way to let your eyebrows grow back in is to pluck the stray hairs out, but leave a row or 2 of hairs right under the brows so that they can grow in.
 That way it wont look so messy.

 Whether you wax or tweeze, eyebrows should be groomed every 3 weeks.
 If you have really coarse, thick eyebrows you may want to get them done every 2 weeks.

 Does waxing hurt?
 Yes, the first time is always the worst, but the pain wont last.
 The skin stays red for a short while.
 You can soothe the skin by applying a bit of ointment right after waxing.
 For some people the tweezing feels worst.

-Get a nice small scissors and trim the nose hairs weekly.
+For trimming use small scissors and trim the nose hairs weekly or use a small electric trimmer.
 This is easy - you can see them.

 The hairs on the outside of the ears can be relatively easily shortened and tamed with the side clipper attachment of any electric razor.
 Once shortened, the regular razor heads should handle them just fine.

 The hairs on the inside of the ear are a little trickier, at least partially because it's hard to see what you're doing inside the ear.
 Scissors make me nervous in there, but I have a tiny razor, like the side clipper attachment but smaller.
 It's battery powered so I don't have cords getting in my way.
 It's not a big battery, it doesn't last long, but it isn't a big job.
 It takes under a minute a week for both ears.
 You don't have to do as good a job, because no one takes a long look inside your ear.
 You just have to get the hairs that are "outstanding".
 Pulling the ear forward slightly will get the hairs to "stand up", at which point they're easier to trim.
 Once the ear relaxes, the remaining hair length goes inside and is virtually invisible.